-"We are passionate about the ministry of The Salvation Army in this zone, excited by what God is doing and looking forward to being a part of it."
+"We are passionate about the ministry of The Salvation Army in this zone, excited by what God is doing and looking

-Commissioner Floyd Tidd, Australia Territorial Commander, paid tribute to the Maxwells, particularly for their recent service in Australia.
+Commissioner Floyd Tidd, Australia Territorial Commander, paid tribute to the recent service in Australia.

 "We are grateful for the leadership and ministry they have provided over the last two and a half years at THQ Redfern," he said.
 "As they assume their new appointments they leave behind a legacy of pastoral imprint upon lives touched, and a foundation for a renewed focus on prayer and holiness."